-Intermittent pulse oximeter monitoring (less than 24 hours) for home use may be considered medically necessary durable medical equipment (DME) for ANY ONE of the following indications:
+Intermittent pulse oximeter monitoring (less than 24 hours) for home use may be considered medically necessary durable medical equipment (DME), from a DME supplier, for ANY ONE of the following indications:

 - To evaluate initial and ongoing medical necessity of an oxygen therapeutic regimen; or